 The Recreational Sports Program provides each student with the opportunity to participate in regularly organized activities.
-Co-rec teams are organized in flag football, basketball, softball, and volleyball.
-Facilities for racquetball and tennis are also available.
-Texas A&M University at Galveston also has softball, volleyball, soccer, and rugby teams which compete in local leagues.
-The Campus Sail Team and Rowing Club compete in intercollegiate competition.
+Co-rec teams are organized in flag football, soccer, water polo, recquetball, tennis, basketball, softball and volleyball.
+Texas A&M University at Galveston also has soccer, and rugby teams which compete in local leagues.
+The Campus Sail Team and Rowing Club compete in intercollegiate competition and are varsity sports.